jaylinski/imagecrawler/README.md

 Features
 --------

-* Asynchronously saves images from websites via cURL and JavaScript.
+* Asynchronously saves images from websites via cURL and JavaScript
-* Images can be selected with jQuery selectors.
+* Images can be selected with jQuery selectors
-* Graphical display of download progress and current pictures.
+* Graphical display of download progress and current pictures
-* Optimized for Apache directory listings.
+* Optimized for Apache directory listings
 * Can  handle `JPG`, `PNG` and `GIF`
 * Preserves alpha information of images
 * Logs cURL requests in `system/log/`